top of page

 Cloak and Dagger Season 1

 A gritty teen drama achieving a tone closer to Marvel Netflix than Agents of SHIELD.
-Compelling changes incorporate New Orleans culture & invert character stereotypes.
-They nailed the casting & the slow pacing pays off, building to a literal climax.
+Compelling changes incorporate New Orleans culture and invert character stereotypes.
+They nailed the casting and the slow pacing pays off, building to a literal climax.

 Premiere: Jun 7, 2018